 You can write the original creditor to dispute a listing.
-When you do so, you are asking for an INVESTIGATION, not verification.
+When you do so, you are asking for an investigation, not verification.
 Per the law, the original creditor is not required to “verify” an account.
-Which is why you want to ask them for an “investigation” into the late reporting, balance listed, or whatever incorrect information you notice listed on your credit report.
+This is why you want to ask them for an “investigation” into the late reporting, balance listed, or whatever incorrect information you notice listed on your credit report.

 The most powerful tool for credit repair for you to use is the ability for you to dispute negative listings with the information furnisher, typically the original creditor.
 An information furnisher is any entity reporting information to the credit bureaus about you.
 This one was passed in the FACT Act in 2003.

-However, before disputing with the original creditor, you MUST HAVE DISPUTED WITH THE CREDIT BUREAUS first.
+However, before disputing with the original creditor, you must have disputed with the credit bureau FIRST.
 If the original creditor fails to comply with your dispute, they are in violation of the FCRA, but you can’t sue them unless you have disputed with the credit bureaus FIRST.